2018–19 Texas–Rio Grande Valley Vaqueros men's basketball team

 The 2018–19 Texas–Rio Grande Valley Vaqueros men's basketball team represented the University of Texas Rio Grande Valley during the 2018–19 NCAA Division I men's basketball season.
-The Vaqueros, led by third-year head coach Lew Hill, played their home games at the UTRGV Fieldhouse, with one home game at Bert Ogden Arena, as members of the Western Athletic Conference.
+The Vaqueros, led by third-year head coach Lew Hill, played their home games at the UTRGV Fieldhouse, with one home game at Bert Ogden Arena, as members of the Western Athletic Conference (WAC).
 With their win on February 28, the Vaqueros clinched a winning regular season record for the first time since the 2007–08 season.
-They finished the season 20–17, 9–7 in WAC play to finish in fourth place.
+They finished the season 20–17, 9–7 in WAC play, to finish in fourth place.
 They defeated Cal State Bakersfield in the quarterfinals of the WAC tournament before losing in the semifinals to New Mexico State.
 They were invited to the CollegeInsider.com Tournament where they defeated Grambling State in the first round before losing in the second round to Texas Southern.